RiccardoTancredi/GameofLife/README.md

     <!-- <img src=plot_analysis/linear_fit.png height=280> -->
 </div>

-This result is in accordance with the result found [in the following paper](https://www.sciencedirect.com/science/article/abs/pii/037843719190277J) and pictured in the previous image.
+This result is in accordance with the result found [in the following paper](https://www.sciencedirect.com/science/article/abs/pii/037843719190277J) and pictured in the previous image (on the right).
 The graph shows that, for a nativity of 37.5%, we expect that the final occupancy is directly proportional to the grid size $n \times n$, with a coefficient of around $0.3$.
 One can see this behaviour by plotting the asymptotic occupacy with respect to the area of the grid, as pictured below.
 The data is generated in `occupances_analysis.py`.

 <div align="center">
     <img src=plot_analysis/linear_fit.png height=300>